Navarro (bishop of Coria and Salamanca)

-Íñigo Navarro (died 1158/9) was the Bishop of Coria from 1142 to 1151 and thereafter the Bishop of Salamanca until his death.
+Navarro (died 1158/9) was the Bishop of Coria from 1142 to 1151 and thereafter the Bishop of Salamanca until his death.

 The main source for his early life is a single document from Segovia dated 1148.
 From this it is known that he held the title of magister and was an Augustinian canon at Segovia before he was a bishop.
 He probably hailed from Navarre, as did many of the repobladores of the region of Segovia and Ávila.
 At some point, "willing to lead a stricter life", he founded a religious community at Párraces, probably composed of fellow Augustinians.

 There had been no bishop at Coria since 902 when, after re-conquering the city in June 1142 Alfonso VII of León re-established the diocese and appointed a bishop.
 Navarro was referred to as novo ordinato (newly ordained) in a royal document issued 30 August.
 The Chronica Adefonsi imperatoris, in relating the conquest of Coria, notes that "a church was dedicated there in honor of Saint Mary and all the saints [and] they consecrated as bishop a pious man whose name was Navarro" (II, §161).
 A document of 3 October lists the properties to be given to the new diocese.